 * Weather and seasons

 Geography and Cultural Studies

 Our children begin to explore geography with an orientation to their own environment and then move on to the world map, the continents, land and water formations, and geology.
-Through our cultural studies, they will study history, build their concept of time (past, present, future) and learn about influential historical figures.
-Children also get their first taste of social studies with an introduction to the concept of culture, exploration of various world cultures, cultural pluralism and current events.
+Through our cultural studies they will study history and build their concept of time (past, present, future).
+Children also get their first taste of social studies with an introduction to the concept of culture.

 Social and Emotional Skills